 2. Caladesi Island State Park

 Vibe: Serene and pristine.
-Caladesi is accessible only by public ferry or private boat.
-However, there’s a convenient marina and concession near the white sands and maritime hammocks.
+Caladesi is accessible only by public ferry, private boat or kayak.
+However, there’s a marina and concession conveniently located with rentals and other amenities.

-What to Do: Drift away from the popular areas.
+What to Do: Move away from the popular areas.
 The tip of the island is good for shelling, and on the inland side, you might lock eyes with an osprey.

 3. Clearwater Beach

 Vibe: Social and active.
 Water sports, sand volleyball and the scenic, winding BeachWalk promenade keep things moving (the pedestrian path passes the ocean, seafood restaurants, surf shops and hotels).
 With its soft, sugar-sand and clear blue-green waters, this beach was honored by TripAdvisor's community of travelers as the No. 1 beach in the U.S. three out of the last four years (2019, 2018 and 2016).
 This stunning beach was also named No. 6 in the world in 2019 by TripAdvisor.

 Vibe: Beach/park hybrid.
 Divide your time between splashing in the Gulf along the undeveloped beach and taking advantage of Sand Key Park amenities, including a playground, concession, kayak rentals, trails and a dog park.

 What to Do: Keep an eye on the jetties, where surfers sometimes find waves big enough to ride.